-If the application is funded, the Budget Justification will be reviewed prior to award activation to confirm that budget items comply with AHA Guidelines and allowable expenditures.
+If the proposal is funded, the budget will be reviewed prior to award activation to confirm that budget items comply with AHA Guidelines and allowable expenditures.

 Below is a list of Allowable and Non-allowable budget items.
 These are defined in the AHA Award Guide (PDF).